waynewbishop/bishop-algorithms-swift-package/README.md

 + Playgrounds - Getting started material plus an interactive example of Stack algorithms.
 + Tests - 90+ unit tests with XCTest Framework

-**Note**: If you plan to use the project as Swift package, you may also have to include `XCTest.framework` as a project target dependency.

 Usage
 --------------------